emalderson/ThePhish/README.md

 ## Contribution to TheHive4py

 ThePhish uses a great feature of TheHive which is the possibility of exporting a case to MISP as an event.
 This makes it possible to use the *MISP_2_1* analyzer to search for a match between an observable in a case and an attribute of one of those events on MISP.
 Unfortunately, during the first development stages of ThePhish, a function that allowed to do this via API in Python was not available in TheHive4py yet.
 For this reason, a pull request ([#187](https://github.com/TheHive-Project/TheHive4py/pull/187)) has been made to TheHive4py to add such functionality.
 The pull request has been accepted and the function `export_to_misp()` has been added to the 1.8.0 milestone of TheHive4py.

+## Contribution to Cortex-Analyzers

+ThePhish heavily relies on the analyzers provided by Cortex.
+To ensure they continue to function as intended, pull requests are made to the repository that contains them.
+Here is an updated list of such pull requests:
+- KasperskyTIP fix: previously ignored category orange now is malicious ([#1270](https://github.com/TheHive-Project/Cortex-Analyzers/pull/1270))
+- PhishTank fix: add User-Agent header to make phishtank api work again ([#1271](https://github.com/TheHive-Project/Cortex-Analyzers/pull/1271))
+- SpamHausDBL fix: replace query function (not working) with resolve function ([#1272](https://github.com/TheHive-Project/Cortex-Analyzers/pull/1272))

 ## License